oroinc/orocommerce/src/Oro/Bundle/ScopeBundle/Resources/doc/scope.md

 Add Scope Criteria
 ------------------
-To add a criteria to the scope, run the following sql query that adds a new column to the ... table.
+To add a criteria to the scope, run the following sql query that adds a new column to the **ADD ME PLEASE** table.
 Replace *Criteria* with a unique criteria name:
 ```
 ```